Windows Black Screen: Complete Fix Guide [2025]

 Solution #7: Fix Your Graphics Drivers

-This is often the real fix if your black screen started after a Windows update.
-The update might have installed a buggy graphics driver.
+If your black screen started after a Windows update, this is probably it.
+The update installed a bad graphics driver.

-2. Right-click the Start button and select "Device Manager"
+- Right-click the Start button → "Device Manager"

-4. Right-click on your graphics card (NVIDIA, AMD, or Intel)
+- Right-click your graphics card (NVIDIA, AMD, or Intel)

-5. Option A: Click "Properties" → "Driver" tab → "Roll Back Driver" (if the button is available, this undoes the recent driver update)
+- Option A: Click "Properties" → "Driver" tab → "Roll Back Driver" (if it's available, this undoes the recent update)

-6. Option B: Click "Uninstall device" → Check "Delete the driver software" → Restart.
-Windows will install a basic driver that should work.
+- Option B: Click "Uninstall device" → Check "Delete the driver software" → Restart.
+Windows will install a basic driver.

-7. Once you can see your desktop again, download the latest driver directly from NVIDIA, AMD, or Intel (don't use Windows Update for this)
+- Once your desktop's back, download the latest driver from NVIDIA, AMD, or Intel (don't use Windows Update)

 Solution #8: System Restore

-If you know when the problem started (like right after an update or installing some software), System Restore can roll your PC back to that point:
+Know when the problem started?
+System Restore can roll your PC back to before it happened:

-4. Pick a restore point from before your black screen started (you'll see the dates listed)
+- Pick a restore point from before the black screen started (dates are listed)

-Important: This only works if System Restore was already turned on before the problem started.
-Your files won't be deleted, but recently installed programs might be removed.
+This only works if System Restore was on before.
+Your files are safe, but recently installed programs might disappear.

 Solution #9: Repair Corrupted System Files